|Table of Contents |

 Tommy – With the company for about five years.
 On his first working flight back after being on a ground placement in recruitment for a year.
 This was his second flight back, he worked as an “additional” crew member on his first flight.

-Worked up as Purser in Economy.
+Worked up in the rank of Purser in Economy.
 He had recently been turned down for promotion to this position.
 Having included him in the email I sent to the Economy crew after the flight in which I stated he did an amazing job, he didn’t reply.

 I’ve explained elsewhere in my blog why I decided to give him this opportunity.
 Katrina was understandably a little apprehensive.
 She was relatively new and had not worked up before.
-When I asked if she’d like to do it she could have said no. We had never met previously and there was no pressure.
+When I asked if she’d like to do it she could have said no, she’s a mature adult (a similar age to me).
+We had never met previously and there was no pressure.

 I only asked because her crew line manager told me she had been an onboard manager at her previous airline for twenty years.